photo

 Lambdascope

 LambdaINet is an experimental Interaction Net evaluator written in Haskell that implements optimal evaluation for Lambda calculus based on Lambdascope.
-It features an interactive graphical user interface that helps understanding optimal as well as other reduction strategies.
+It features an interactive graphical user interface that helps to understand optimal as well as other reduction strategies.
 Not included at the moment is a prototypical implementation of a fine-grain parallel reduction system (complete with a concurrent garbage collector) for Interaction Nets that is both lock-free and wait-free.
 Few implementations exist for optimal evaluation, I'm proud that this is one of them.

 screenshot